Guide to All Things Topical

 - Will Tammi be using a dry erase board?
 You betcha!
 And she’ll be pacing. ?

 - Are refunds available if I am unhappy with the course?
 We would never want you to be unhappy!
 If you are unsatisfied with your purchase, contact us in the first 30 days and we will give you a full refund.

 - Is this class for Massage Therapists?
 This class is really amazing for a massage therapist because it’s everything in your wheelhouse.
 Massage Therapists have an amazing opportunity to really “up their game” by adding remedies into the oils that they use in a way where the medicine can be absorbed into the skin.
 So along with getting the 10 CEU’s, you’re getting so much valuable information that can immediately be applied in massage practice.

 - Is this class for product creators?
 If you’re a product creator, it’s important that you can educate your customers (or potential customers) and show them the difference between your medicine and everyone else’s is, and why yours is the obvious best choice– which it will be. 🙂 To be honest, there are so many products that are simply ineffective because most people don’t know HOW and WHY the skin works.
 So, yes, absolutely as a product creator you should have this knowledge not only so you can make products that work but so you talk about why it works.

 - How much will I go into medicine making techniques?
-We’re going to spend that last Sunday going through all the techniques making them!
+We’re going to spend an entire lecture going through all the techniques making them!